 A loan is a type of financial aid that is repaid per the terms of the promissory note.
 Loan applications requiring a separate application must be received by the Financial Aid Office no later than one week prior to the end of the semester so the application can be certified prior to the last day of the semester.

 Federal Perkins Loan

 This loan is funded by Creighton University and has an interest rate of six percent.
 No payment on the loan is due and no interest accrues while the student is enrolled in school at least half-time at Creighton University.
 Interest begins to accrue and repayment begins nine months after the student is no longer enrolled at least half-time at Creighton University.

-Repayment of the loan is made to the Creighton University Business Office or through Heartland ECSI, Creighton's third party loan servicer.
+Repayment of the loan is made to the Creighton University Student Financial Services Office or through Heartland ECSI, Creighton's third party loan servicer.
 During repayment, the student will be billed on a monthly basis and must make a minimum monthly payment of $50; students have a maximum repayment period of 10 years.

 Students must complete the online entrance interview and promissory note to receive Creighton Undergraduate Institutional Loan funds.
 The Business Office will provide information to recipients.
 Students must also complete an online exit interview prior to leaving Creighton University.